 Snack Garden – Grow food that your kids are going to be able to walk out into the garden and grab a snack.
 Small tomatoes, cherry tomatoes, are a great choice, as well as snap sugar peas, strawberries, melons.
 Healthy snacks for growing bodies.

 Soil Testing Science – Test your soil!
 There are small, inexpensive kits you can buy at your local Walmart or on Amazon.
 We used one.
 We have also created our own test, and you can use vinegar and baking soda to test your soil as well.

 Clay Pot Painting – Paint some clay pots for your plants to grow in, these can be great for flowers or patio gardens.

 Garden Seed Bombs – I can’t believe it, but I don’t have a post on these.
 We made some last spring and they worked really well.

-Cut construction paper paper up into small pieces and soak in warm water for about 10 minutes.
-Then squeeze excess water out of your paper and then put into a food processor to shred it into pulp.
+Cut construction paper up into small pieces and soak in warm water for about 10 minutes.
+Then squeeze excess water out of your paper and then put it into a food processor to shred it into pulp.

-Earth Worm Farm – Create you own worm farm.
+Earth Worm Farm – Create your own worm farm.
 Grab a container with a lid.
 Shred up newspaper to place in the bucket.
 Black and white newspaper works best.
 You can then spray the bedding with a spray bottle to dampen it.
 Once the bedding is made, add some gardening soil and give it all a good mix.

 Finding worms is the part that kids love.
 Have kids save their fruit and veggie peels and scraps to feed the worms.
 This is a fun way for them to care for the worms while also finding a use for the scraps.